Digging out some bucket list items and deciding, "Where to next?".

 During that time, I'll make sure I understand the details of the various prices.
 All booking sites, Skyscanner, Google, Kayak, Momondo, Kiwi, Expedia, CheapFlights, etc., are not created equal.
 Some will inflate prices to earn a commission.
 Others charge fees for using certain credit cards.
 While some include certain airlines; others don't.

 Beware: The advertised price you see is only the starting point!

-Today most tickets are sold in parts – the seat – the baggage – the meal – the boarding priority – the whatever else.
+Today most tickets are sold in parts – the seat – the baggage – the meal – the boarding priority – and whatever else.
 Some prices include a 23 kg hold bag.
-Others include 2 bags.
-And then some low-cost airline prices only include a single carry on bag.
+Others include two bags.
+And then some low-cost airline prices only include a single carry-on bag.

 After adding all the add-on options (and essentials), they can sometimes be more than the cost of the original ticket!

 So, understand what you're buying.

 During Covid using travel agents became more popular.
 It became more and more confusing with rules and regulations during this period.
 So, their fees are a worthwhile price to pay at certain unusual times compared to a hefty cancellation or change fee.

 Sites like Kiwi.com offer travel hacks.
 These are lower fares that combine airlines and often involve self-transfers en-route.
 If you have the travel time and are prepared to endure the added stress, this may be a cost-saving option.

 These travel hacks also show possible other route options.
 Illogically flying back to fly forward can be the cheapest option!
 Using this route information, you can take advantage of these options.
 Having a stopover in the first city and then booking the second flight a few days later.

 At this stage, I'll also consider the cost, the time, and the hassles of the complete journey.
 From getting to the airport, the flight and getting to the destination.
 Knowing that the extra transport costs can exceed the flight cost in some cases!